 Stock Control Software

-For now, we will focus on a stock control system which is supported by computer software.
+For now, we will focus on a stock control system that is supported by computer software.
 Even though a software stock system shares the same principles as a manual one, day-to-day management becomes a lot easier.

 A computerised stock control system is an excellent option with large amounts of stock as well as different product types.
 We also find that the following features are advantageous;

-Regular & accurate stock updates – All functions of your stock control system making use of the same data, allowing you to produce stock control reports as regularly as you wish.
+Regular & accurate stock updates – All functions of your stock control system make use of the same data, allowing you to produce stock control reports as regularly as you wish.
 Periodically checking stock is very useful for forecasting and generating purchase orders.